seemyer/recipes/docs/cooking/shoyu_onion_poke.md

 ## 📋 ingredients
 - [ ] **454	grams**	sushi-grade ahi, cut into 3/4-inch pieces *(1 lb)*
 - [ ] **1/2	cup**	sweet onion, thinly sliced
+- [ ] **14	grams**	toasted sesame oil *(1 tbsp)*
 - [ ] **30	grams**	soy sauce *(2 tbsp)*
 - [ ] **38	grams**	oyster sauce *(2 tbsp)*
-- [ ] **9	grams**	toasted sesame oil *(2 tsp)*
 - [ ] **1/8	teaspoon**	togarashi
 - [ ] **1/2	cup**	green onion, thinly sliced

 ## 🔪 steps
-1. In a medium bowl, combine all the ingredients.
-Fold gently until evenly distributed.
+1. Add ahi, sweet onion, and sesame oil to a medium bowl.
+Fold gently until ahi and onion are coated in oil.
+2. Add soy sauce, oyster sauce, and togarashi to the bowl and fold gently until evenly distributed.
 Taste, and adjust with more soy sauce as desired.
-2. Serve immediately, or cover tightly and refrigerate for up to a day.
+3. Transfer to serving bowl and sprinkle with green onion.
+Serve immediately, or cover tightly and refrigerate for up to a day.
 If you let the poke marinate, taste it again right before serving; you may want to add another splash of soy sauce.

 ## ✏️ notes
 *